 5) Configure the beam peak direction of the BS according to declared reference beam direction pair for the appropriate beam identifier.

-6) Set the BS to transmit the beam(s) of the same operational band and RAT as the OSDD being tested according to the appropriate test configuration in clause 5.
+6) Set the BS to transmit beam(s) of the same operational band as the OSDD being tested according to the appropriate test configuration in clause 5.

 7) Start the signal generator for the wanted signal to transmit: